 IB Division #2: Capital Markets

 If a client wants to raise capital, another group steps in called Capital Markets.
-As matter of technicality, these bankers usually work within Investment Banking but perform a different function from what was mentioned above.
+As a matter of technicality, these bankers usually work within Investment Banking but perform a different function from what was mentioned above.
 Capital Markets bankers are the direct contacts with potential investors and lenders during a capital raise.

 For example, let’s say a client wants to raise new Debt Capital.
 They’ll likely have direct contact with someone in core Investment Banking.
 That person will coordinate with a Capital Markets banker (or bankers) to pitch the client company’s story to the market and take in offers to invest or lend capital.